 For details about using Dimensions CM requests, see Work with requests.

-Each request type has a lifecycle assigned to it that determines which users may work on the request.
-For information about request lifecycles, see the Dimensions CM Administration Console online help.
+Each Dimensions CM request type has a lifecycle assigned to it that determines which users may work on the request.
+For details about request lifecycles, see the Dimensions CM online help.

-The request catalog displays all the requests in a Dimensions CM product or stream.
-You can open a request and view its information.
-For details, see View the request catalog.
+The request catalog displays all the requests in a Dimensions CM product.
+You can open a Dimensions CM request and view its information.
+For details, see View requests.